 The Advantages of Starting a Food Cart Business

-There are many advantages of launching your own food cart Business:
+There are many advantages to launching your own food cart Business:

 - The start-up costs are low in a Food Cart Business as compared to a restaurant.
 Setting up a Food Cart Business is easier than setting up a restaurant.

-- Another advantage of this business is that if you picked a poor location you can just move your cart to another place.
+- Another advantage of this business is that if you picked a poor location, you could move your cart to another place.